 I hope this recipe brightens and simplifies your mornings.
 And sharing is caring so be sure to pin this pumpkin protein pancake recipe for later and follow me over on Pinterest.
 Thanks for reading!

-Pumpkin Spice Protein Pancakes
+Pumpkin PCOS Pancakes

 Ingredients